omerbsezer/Fast-Docker/DockerVolume.md

-## App2: Binding Volume to the Different Containers
+## App: Binding Volume to the Different Containers

 This scenario shows the Docker Volume functionality.
 - Firstly, new volume "test" will be created and binded to the nginx container directory ("mywebserver").
 Content will be synchronized.